rpasolari/foamPlasmaToolkit/README.md

 source etc/bashrc
 ```

-:warning: **IMPORTANT:** To avoid having to run this manually every time, add it to
+⚠️ **IMPORTANT:** To avoid having to run this manually every time, add it to
 your `~/.bashrc` as shown below.

 Open the .bashrc file in the user's directory in an editor, e.g. by typing in a terminal window